 A static view or image of the final results can always be shared in a ppt or an email; however, if the analysis is intended to be shared in an Excel file, some programs require installation of the Python add-in wherever the file will be shared.
 Hosted solutions make sharing easy as there is often a 'Share' button and the ability to assign read-only or editor permissions.

-The following list outlines the most popular options for using Python in a real spreadsheet to automate tasks, connect to data sets, use python libraries, and other tasks in a spreadsheet.
+The following list identifies and reviews the most popular python spreadsheets, which support features to automate tasks, connect to data sets, use python libraries, and other tasks in a spreadsheet.

 Pyxll is an Excel add-in that allows developers to use python in their spreadsheets, build applications, stream data sets, and create models.
 Pyxll also facilitates running a Jupyter notebook inside an Excel spreadsheet.
-The application runs locally on a computer and users will need to have Python running on their local machine.
-Python IDEs, like Conda, Pycharm, or VSCode, can be used to write and debug the code that is consumed in a spreadsheet and pyxll provides a wide range of documentation and support resources to help users share workbooks, perform analysis, and debug code.
+The application runs locally on a computer and you will need to have Python running on local computer.
+Python IDEs, like Conda, Pycharm, or VSCode, can be used to write and debug the code that is consumed in the spreadsheet and pyxll provides a wide range of documentation and support resources to help you share workbooks, perform analysis, and debug code.
 The product comes with a free 30 day trial and is $29/month beyond 30 days.